 In fact, the two should match pretty closely.
 Laws prevent them from differing too much.

-If everything is in order, you’ll sign all your documents, receive your keys, and just like that — you’re a homeowner!Verify yout home buying eligibility (Sep 21st, 2020)
+If everything is in order, you’ll sign all your documents, receive your keys, and just like that — you’re a homeowner!Verify your home buying eligibility (Dec 3rd, 2020)

 Mortgage loan process FAQ

 For most lenders, the mortgage loan process takes approximately 30 days.
 But it can vary quite a bit from one lender to the next.
 Banks and credit unions tend to take a bit longer than mortgage companies.
 Also, high volume can alter turn times.
-It may take 45-60 days to close a mortgage during busy months.
+It may take 45 to 60 days to close a mortgage during busy months.

 “Mortgage processing” is when your personal financial information is collected and verified.
 It is the Loan Processor’s job to organize your loan documents for the underwriter.
 They’ll ensure all needed documentation is in place before the loan file is sent to underwriting.